 Browse by Medical Category

 David T. Ting, MDAssistant Physician Mass General Cancer Center Assistant Professor in Medicine Harvard Medical School

 David T. Ting, MDPrincipal Investigator

-Pancreatic ductal adenocarcinoma (PDAC) is an aggressive cancer with a 5% overall survival at 5 years, and therefore, new strategies for early detection and therapeutics are greatly needed.
-The Ting Laboratory has utilized RNA-sequencing technology to understand the complex transcriptional landscape of PDAC.
-We have used this technology to identify non-coding sequences (ncRNA) that are differentially expressed in cancer versus normal tissues.
+The Ting Laboratory has utilized RNA-sequencing technology to understand the complex transcriptional landscape of cancers.
+We have used this technology to identify non-coding repeat that are differentially expressed in cancer versus normal tissues.
 This has provided novel insight into the pathogenesis of PDAC and offers a method to identify novel biomarkers and therapeutic targets.
-In addition, we have been able to capture pancreatic circulating tumor cells (CTCs) with an innovative microﬂuidic chip technology and successfully applied RNA-sequencing to these cells to understand their role in the metastatic cascade.
+In addition, we have been able to capture pancreatic circulating tumor cells (CTCs) with an innovative microfluidic chip technology and successfully applied RNA-sequencing to these cells to understand their role in the metastatic cascade.

 Satellite Non-coding RNAs